-8 Jardina (2019) argues that whites are able to preserve their dominant status in part because they are able to cast themselves as mainstream Americans.
+&lt;sup>8Jardina (2019) argues that whites are able to preserve their dominant status in part because they are able to cast themselves as mainstream Americans.

-9 Evidence from elections in the US and Europe supports the notion that economic distress contributes to the success of far-right nationalist parties and candidates (Autor et al. 2020; Ballard-Rosa et al. 2017; Colantone and Stanig 2018; Dehdari 2018; Funke, Schularick, and Trebesch 2016; Gest, Reny, and Mayer 2018).
+&lt;sup>9Evidence from elections in the US and Europe supports the notion that economic distress contributes to the success of far-right nationalist parties and candidates (Autor, Dorn, Hanson et al., forthcoming; Colantone and Stanig, 2018; Ballard-Rosa, Malik, Rickard et al., 2017; Dehdari, 2018; Gest, Reny, and Mayer, 2018; Funke, Schularick, and Trebesch, 2016).
 Examining over 800 elections from 20 countries, Funke, Schularick, and Trebesch (2016) show that far-right parties increase their vote share by 30% after a financial crisis.
-Autor et al. (2020) find that US areas under pressure from Chinese manufacturing competition exhibited an increasing market share for the Fox News channel and a disproportionate rise in the likelihood of electing far-right Republicans to Congress.
+Autor, Dorn, Hanson et al. (forthcoming) find that US areas under pressure from Chinese manufacturing competition exhibited an increasing market share for the Fox News channel and a disproportionate rise in the likelihood of electing far-right Republicans to Congress.

-10 Although a substantial proportion of Black Americans selfidentify as conservative, their support for Republicans is extremely low (Philpot 2017).
-Since 1968, no Republican presidential candidate has exceeded 13% of the African American vote, and upwards of 80% self-identify as Democrats (White and Laird 2020).
-Support for the Democratic Party is also well documented among Asians (Masuoka et al. 2018) and Latinos (de la Garza and Cortina 2007), especially Latino immigrants (Hawley 2019; Pantoja, Ramirez, and Segura 2001).

-conjunction with candidates' validation of those concerns.
+&lt;sup>10Although a substantial proportion of Black Americans self-identify as conservative, their support for Republicans is extremely low (Philpot, 2017).
+Since 1968, no Republican presidential candidate has exceeded 13% of the African-American vote, and upwards of 80% self-identify as Democrats (White and Laird, 2020).
+Support for the Democratic Party is also well documented white identity are likely to repel.
+Rather, where localized economic distress is more pronounced, voters of color may favor candidates promising to address racial and economic injustices through more redistributive policies.
+In sum, insights from the economic voting literature suggest that manufacturing job losses may weaken support for incumbents, irrespective of voter or candidate differences.
+But a consideration of the ways in which economic distress is refracted through voters' identities leads to more nuanced expectations about political behavior in the context of deindustrialization.
+We expect variation in voting responses based on social identity concerns in conjunction with candidates' validation of those concerns.

 Our argument has testable implications that we examine using data from recent US presidential elections.
-Among whites, we expect stronger antiincumbent voting in distressed localities, particularly when the incumbent party candidate is a Democrat and the Republican challenger plays to white identity.
+Among whites, we expect stronger anti-incumbent voting in distressed localities, particularly when the incumbent party candidate is a Democrat and the Republican challenger plays to white identity.
 In contrast, although localized manufacturing job losses exert a disproportionate toll on people of color, reactionary challengers focused on dominant group status threats are unlikely to appeal.
 Rather, where localized economic distress is more pronounced, voters of color may favor candidates promising to address racial and economic injustices through more redistributive policies.
-We anticipate voters of color to mainly support Democrats or, perhaps, to abstain from voting at all (Green and McElwee 2019).11
+We anticipate voters of color to mainly support Democrats, or perhaps to abstain from voting at all (Green and McElwee, 2019).

 The main tests of our argument focus on the 2016 US presidential election.
-We expect stronger support for Trump (Clinton) among whites (people of color) in areas with higher manufacturing layoffs.12 Additionally, we analyze ANES survey data to probe the plausibility of various theoretical channels.
-We then compare the 2016 election with the two previous elections for which we have complete data, which allows us to examine support for incumbents when (1) the Republican challenger is less reactionary (as was the case in 2012) and (2) when the incumbent party candidate is a Republican (as was the case in 2008).
+We expect stronger support for Trump (Clinton) among whites (people of color) in areas with higher manufacturing layoffs.
+Additionally, we analyze ANES survey data to probe the plausibility of various theoretical channels.
+We then compare the 2016 election to the two previous elections for which we have complete data, which allows us to examine support for incumbents when: 1) the Republican among Asians (Masuoka, Han, Leung et al., 2018) and Latinos (de la Garza and Cortina, 2007), especially Latino immigrants (Hawley, 2019; Pantoja, Ramirez, and Segura, 2001).